Your chatbot is not an AI strategy.

 What real AI strategy looks like

-A useful AI strategy starts with a workflow, not a tool.
-It picks one — a real one, with named owners and measurable outcomes — and asks where AI changes the shape of it.
+A real AI strategy starts with a workflow, not a tool.
+It picks one — a specific one, with named owners and measurable outcomes — and asks where AI changes the shape of it.
 Sometimes that means a chatbot.
 Most of the time it does not.

 The workflows where AI changes performance share a few features: